bcgov/reserve-rec-api/docs/data-model/dataModel-2024-07-19.md

 Each product has a set of base policies that control the booking/party/change/cancellation/fee rules for the product.

 Products are finer-grained offerings compared to activities.
 They adds definition to an activity to control how a user can experience/obtain the offering.
-For example, a 'Cheakamus Lake Day Use' activity implies that there are day-use offerings at Cheakamus Lake, but does not define when they are available, how many people can take advantage of the offering, what it costs, etc. The activity has two products, 'Cheakamus Lake Day Use: Morning Pass' and 'Cheakamus Lake Day Use: Afternoon Pass', each with specific opening and closing times, days of the week, capacity limits, and other rules that govern how users can have a 'Day Use' experience at 'Cheakamus Lake'.
+For example, a 'Cheakamus Lake Day Use' activity implies that there are day-use offerings at Cheakamus Lake, but does not define when they are available, how many people can take advantage of the offering, what it costs, etc. The activity has two products, 'Cheakamus Lake Day Use: Morning Pass' and 'Cheakamus Lake Day Use: Afternoon Pass', each with specific opening and closing times, days of the week, capacity limits, and other specific rules that govern how users can have a 'Day Use' experience at 'Cheakamus Lake'.

 ### Base Product Properties
 |**Property Name**|**Property Type**|**Definition**|**Example**|